 What's New in the SDK?

-This document acquaints you with new features in the Oracle Internet Directory Software Developer's Kit-both in the present release and in the last release.
+This document acquaints you with new features in the Oracle Internet Directory Software Developer's Kit-both in the present release and in previous releases.
 Use the links provided to learn more about each feature.